-- Paper was first made in China and soon spread to the Middle East and Europe.
+- Paper was first made in China, eventually spreading to the Middle East and Europe.

-- Trade has been a means of cultural diffusion over the centuries.
-One example is the Silk Road, over which caravans would travel and exchange goods between Europe and Asia.
+- Trade has been a means of cultural diffusion for centuries, dating back to the Silk Road and beyond, when caravans would travel and exchange goods between Europe and Asia.

 - Today, we can apply tuition money to various study abroad programs.
 Students are able to spend semesters anywhere, from Ireland, to Greece, to Japan.
 As you immerse yourself in another culture, you're sure to bring various components of that lifestyle back home with you and perhaps inspire someone else to go spend their money abroad.

 - People learn of new products in other countries, like personal computers or cell phones, demand increases, the product becomes more affordable, and the product is spread around the world.